hendrasaputra/hendrasaputra.com/wp-content/themes/dw-minion/README.txt

 * Tweak: Change Theme URI.

 = 1.0.4 =
-* Fix: Small bugs in the code Css.
+* Fix: Small bugs in the code CSS.
 * New: Restyle to be compatible with DW Question & Answer Plugin.
 * New: Add the new settings below to the Customize function in the back-end: Style Selector, Font Selector(Google Fonts) and Custom code.